joshaallen/WDV341-PHP-LOGIN-AND-PROTECTED-PAGES/Readme.md

       * `session_destroy( )`;
   2. The page should redirect the user to the websites home page or login page.
       * Use the PHP `header( )` function to perform the redirect.

+# **UNIT-14 Session Variables**

+## 14-1: Protect your dynamic pages

+This project uses the SESSION variable **validUser** to protect the pages in your Event Administration System (CMS).
+It is established in your login.php process.

+For this assignment you are going to protect your page from being accessed by unauthorized users.

+This is the first step in protecting your database and its data.
+In order to gain access to any pages that can INSERT/UPDATE/DELETE data from your database you must have a vaid username and password.
+The login page validates that you are valid user and sets that session variable **validUser** to yes.

+You will need to complete the following:

+1. Create a log in page with a simple log in form
+    * The log in page should validate the username and password against the users table created in Unit-13
+    * If login fails, display a message telling the user "Invalid username or password"
+    * If login succeeds, a session variable is created to validate the user on subsiquent pages and they're sent to the homepage
+2. Create a homepage
+    * This page should only be accessible if the user is logged in and has a valid session variable
+    * If validation fails, send the user back to the login page

+# **UNIT-15 SQL DELETE**

+## 15-1: Create delete functionality

+1. Create a page that displays all events (You can reuse the examples from Unit-6)
+2. Create a delete button for each event
+3. Add a Javascript event listener to each delete button that sends the user to a delete-event.php page
+    * There should be a confirmation message before sending the user
+    * The delete-event.php url that you send the user to should contain a parameter with the event ID to delete (i.e. delete-event.php?id=5)
+4. delete-event.php will delete the event
+    * Upon success or fail, redirect the user back to the events page
+    * Display a success or error message to the user
+5. You delete buttons should be protected using the HoneyPot method
+    * You can wrap each button in a form, or the entire events list in a single form with a single HoneyPot input

+When complete, please include a link to your working form in your homework submission so that I can test.
+1. I'd recommend putting a couple of extra events for me to delete.

+# **UNIT-16 SQL UPDATE**

+## 16-1: Create Update Form for an Event

+Create a form that will update a selected event from the selectEvents.php page.

+The form called updateEvent.php should do the following:

+1. The form should use the 'recid' to get the selected event data from the database.
+2. It should load the data into the form fields.
+3. Display the form to the user and allow for changes.
+4. Apply the HoneyPot validation method
+5. UPDATE the record in the database.
+6. Provide a confirmation message upon completion.

+When finished move all files to your host and to your Git repo.
+Provide a link to your WDV341 homework page and to your Git repo on Blackboard when you submit the assignment.